Monash University, Australia

 labs(fill = "Temperature") +

-ggtitle("A super cool and customised plot")
+ggtitle("A super cool and customised plot")ggplot(toy_temp_dist) +

 geom_sf_sample(aes(geometry=county_geometry, fill=temp_dist), linewidth=0, n=7) +